-In Person: 10 days before general elections.
-11 days before all other elections.
-If you miss these deadlines, you can also register to vote on Election Day.
+In Person: 10 days before Election Day.
+If you miss the deadline, you can also register to vote on Election Day.

 By Mail: Postmarked 15 days before Election Day or received 10 days before Election Day.

 Online: 10 days before Election Day.

 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
 Contact your Local Election Office if you have any questions.